jasonleekungfu/octopus-in-docker/README.rst

      replace this with ``bash`` if you want to start octopus manually from inside the container.

-   This is tested and known to work on OSX and Windows.
+   This is tested and known to work on macOS and Windows.
 On Linux, there is a permissions issue if (numerical) user id on the host system and in the container deviate.